 - Respiratory problems

-Seizures, shock, and hypothermia can be due to brain herpes infection (Herpes encephalitis), and this may often result in brain damage.
+Seizures, shock, and hypothermia can be due to brain herpes infection (Herpes encephalitisiXA severe inflammatory brain condition resulting from an infection or autoimmune response. ), and this may often result in brain damage.

 Prevention Of Birth-Acquired Herpes